di3goleite/origin-assignment/frontend/README.md

 # THA: Web Interface

 Web application made with React.
-For this project, we have these derivables:
+For this project, we have these deliverables:

 * Application: made with React
 * Unit tests: made with React Testing Library